VedantKh/emed-final-project/app/scenarios/pharmaceutical_pricing_questions.md

 **Follow-up Questions:**

-1. What innovative payment or risk-sharing models might you explore with pharmaceutical companies for high-cost treatments?
+1. What payment or risk-sharing models might you explore with pharmaceutical companies for high-cost treatments?
+Think broadly.
 2. How would you engage with policymakers to address the systemic challenges of drug pricing while ensuring continued medical innovation?
 3. What internal processes or structures would you establish to better prepare your organization for future high-cost treatment decisions?